brahinets/leetcode-js/solutions/783. Minimum Distance Between BST Nodes/README.md

 The number of nodes in the tree is in the range `[2, 100]`.
 `0 <= Node.val <= 10^5`

-**Note:** This question is the same as 530: https://leetcode.com/problems/minimum-absolute-difference-in-bst/
+**Note:** This question is the same as [530.
+Minimum Absolute Difference in BST](../530.%20Minimum%20Absolute%20Difference%20in%20BST)